rise8-us/delivery-playbooks/docs/content/practices/assumption-risk-management.md

 An assumption is something we take on faith or as a best guess despite a lack of proof, and can range from domain context, problems solutions, usability, technical feasibility, etc. Evidence can be on a scale from “wild guess” to having validated learnings from things like market research, user research, and actual results in production.

-At Rise8, **risk management = assumption management**.
+If you stop and think about it, **risk management = assumption management**.
 Every assumption we make—from “users will adopt this flow” to “this service can handle 10k RPS” to “the AO will accept this control implementation”—carries risk because it’s not guaranteed.
 Our practice is to surface risks early and often, quantify their impact, track them, and deliberately burn them down through experiments, engineering practices, and operational guardrails—so we ship outcomes in prod with confidence and pace.

 ![Assumptions Prioritization](../../assets/assumptions-2-by-2.png)